Ferrari 312: 1969

 During 1969 Enzo Ferrari set about wisely spending his new-found wealth to revive his struggling team; though Ferrari did compete in Formula One in 1969, it was something of a throwaway season while the team was restructured.
-In March and April 1969, Porsche unexpectedly had presented 25 Porsche 917 for homologation as 5-litre sportscars, which would dominate over the few 3-litre prototypes that were entered by Alfa, Matra, Ford, Porsche, Alpine.
-Thus, in addition to the Ferrari 312P, the Scuderia in 1969 also invested a lot of "FIAT money" to built 25 Ferrari 512S sportscars up front to be competitive in the 1970 World Sportscar Championship, without being able to sell all of them to customers.
+Ferrari rejoined sportscar racing with the Ferrari 312P, but in March and April 1969, Porsche unexpectedly had presented 25 Porsche 917 for homologation as 5-litre sportscars, which would dominate on fast tracks over the few 3-litre prototypes that were entered by Alfa, Matra, Ford, Alpine and Porsche itself, using the Porsche 908 on twisty circuits.
+Thus, in addition to the Ferrari 312P, the Scuderia in 1969 also invested a lot of "FIAT money" to build 25 Ferrari 512S sportscars up front to be competitive in the 1970 World Sportscar Championship, without being able to sell all of them to customers.

+With Ickx gone, Amon continued as a one-driver-team, in an older model, for the first five races, suffering four DNF and taking 3rd at the 1969 Dutch Grand Prix.
+Pedro Rodríguez joined for the 1969 British Grand Prix, but with two cars failing to finish, the Scuderia decided to skip the 1969 German Grand Prix, and Amon left Europe to race the Ferrari 612P in the 1969 Can-Am season.
+Rodríguez took 6th place at Monza for the Scuderia, then finished the season as NART entry in three overseas GP.

-Amon continued to drive an older model and Pedro Rodríguez took Jacky Ickx's place; at the end of the year Amon left the team which once again had no race wins and was only ranked 5th in the Constructors' Championship.
+At the end of the year the team once again had no race wins and was only ranked 5th in the Constructors' Championship.

-The car was succeeded by the flat-engine 312B "Boxer" which was introduced for the 1970 Formula One season.
+The 312 V12 was succeeded by the flat-engine 312B "Boxer" which was introduced for the 1970 Formula One season.